A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Introduction

 \section{Introduction}

-The Variable Eddington Factor (VEF) method \cite{mihalas}, also known as Quasidiffusion (QD) \cite{goldin}, is a rapidly-converging nonlinear scheme for solving the Boltzmann transport equation, a crucial component of high energy density physics (HEDP) simulations, nuclear reactor analysis, and medical physics.
+\ifreview\linenumbers\fi The Variable Eddington Factor (VEF) method \cite{mihalas}, also known as Quasidiffusion (QD) \cite{goldin}, is a rapidly converging, nonlinear scheme for solving the Boltzmann transport equation, a crucial component of high energy density physics (HEDP) simulations, nuclear reactor analysis, and medical physics.
 VEF has been applied to a wide range of transport and multiphysics problems including (but not limited to) nuclear reactor eigenvalue problems \cite{airstova_eigenvalue}, nuclear reactor kinetics \cite{doi:10.13182/NSE13-42}, and thermal radiative transfer (TRT) \cite{anistratov1996nonlinear}.
 It performs well in problems having both optically thick and thin regions and treats anisotropic scattering equally well \cite{anistratov_fvm,ARISTOVA2000139}.
 Robust convergence is achieved by iteratively coupling the transport equation to the VEF equations, a moment-based equivalent reformulation of transport.
-The exact closures used to form the VEF equations are weak functions of the solution meaning even simple iterative schemes, such as fixed-point iteration, converge rapidly.
+The exact closures used to form the VEF equations are weak functions of the solution meaning even simple iterative schemes, such as fixed-point iteration, can often converge in a small number of iterations that is independent of the mean free path.